Sponsorships

 Alaska SPCA

-Pike Dog Wellness (PDW) is honored to be a sponsor of the Alaska Society for the Prevention of Cruelty to Animals (Alaska SPCA).
+Pike Dog Wellness (PDW) is honored to be a committed sponsor through 2030 of the Alaska Society for the Prevention of Cruelty to Animals (Alaska SPCA).
 For more than 70 years, the Alaska SPCA has been dedicated to improving the lives of animals across the state — providing critical care, resources, and advocacy.

 Unlike many assume, the Alaska SPCA is not affiliated with the national SPCA.
 It is an independent, stand-alone nonprofit, sustained entirely through donations.